ahadrahman/ProjectStealth/README.md

 ## Installation
 Mac: Download the release from github "Group.2_ProjectStealth.zip".
 Unzip and open the .app to play the game.
-Windows: Download the release from github.
+Windows: Download the release from github "ProjectStealthWindows.rar".
 Unzip and open the .exe to play the game.
 ## Instructions
 AD to move the character
 Space bar to jump (or double jump)